-Long Meadows has a pretty wide variety of apples, and of course the kids sample the different apples as they walk from aisle to aisle.
+Long Meadows has a pretty wide variety of apples!
+Of course the kids sample the different apples as they walk from aisle to aisle.
 It’s so funny to watch their different reactions.
 Ryder loved the Golden Gelicious, Siella preferred Gala, and I think Gemma pretty much liked them all.

-Ryder is always in charge of the fruit picker, and after all these years, he’s gotten pretty good at taking down the apples.
+Ryder is always in charge of the fruit picker!
+After all these years, he’s gotten pretty good at taking down the apples.
 Siella and Gemma “supervise” on which ones to pull, and their team effort yielded almost 18 pounds of assorted apples!
 Thats going to make a ton of cider and apple pies.

 While we typically frequent farms offering hot apple cider and apple cider donuts, Long Meadows quaint setup is not that extensive.
 We did however pick up some of their jams and raw honey.
 Last year, we visited to the farm in the first week of September, so there were still some raspberries and blackberries available.
 On the way to the pumpkin patch, we found rows and rows of stunning wild flowers and sunflowers.
 This was such a treat, because no matter where we go, Gemma always seems to pick flowers, even in places where we shouldn’t.
 So now, she could pick whichever color and however many she wanted.
 She was in her glory!